pagkly/Zed/Investopedia4/Ultimate Mortality Table Definition.md

 -   An ultimate mortality table lists the percentage of life insurance purchasers expected to still be alive at each given age.
 -   Typically, the data is based on policyholders from a particular insurance company or group of them, rather than the entire U.S. population.
 -   Ultimate mortality tables exclude data from recently underwritten policies because their owners were probably required to pass a medical exam.
--   Insurance companies consult ultimate mortality tables to price their products and determine whether to offer coverage to an applicant.
+-   Insurance companies consult ultimate mortality tables to price their products and determine whether to [[Offer|offer]] coverage to an applicant.

 ## Understanding an Ultimate Mortality Table

 [Mortality tables](https://www.investopedia.com/articles/insurance/09/life-expectancy-insurance-annuity.asp) are essentially grids of numbers that show the probability of death for members of a given population within a defined period of time, based on a large number of factored variables.

 What mainly separates an ultimate mortality table from other mortality tables is its exclusion of recently [[underwritten]](https://www.investopedia.com/terms/u/underwriting.asp) policies.
 The first few years of life insurance data is usually removed from the analysis to eliminate so-called selection effects.
-The rationale here is that people who just received life insurance will often have passed a medical exam and, as a result, should be statistically healthier and less likely to be on the brink of death than the rest of the general population.
+The rationale here is that people who just received life insurance [[Will|will]] often have passed a medical exam and, as a result, should be statistically healthier and less likely to be on the brink of death than the rest of the general population.

 ### 1921

 The year Raymond Pearl introduced the world to mortality tables for the purpose of furthering ecological studies.1

-The information underlying ultimate mortality tables is called survivorship data and takes into account many [risk](https://www.investopedia.com/terms/r/risk.asp) factors.
+The information [[Underlying|underlying]] ultimate mortality tables is called survivorship data and takes into account many [risk](https://www.investopedia.com/terms/r/[[Risk|risk]].asp) factors.
 Along with death and survival rates among age groups and sexes, mortality tables may also list survival and death rates in relation to weight, ethnicity, and region.
 Some break out statistics for smokers and non-smokers, too.

 In addition, some might include an [[aggregate mortality table]](https://www.investopedia.com/terms/a/aggregate-mortality-table.asp), featuring death-rate data on the entire study population that has purchased life insurance, without a categorization based on age or time of purchase.
 The data in an aggregate table depends on the combined statistics of several, if not many, individual mortality tables.

 ## How an Ultimate Mortality Table Is Used

-Insurance companies use data from ultimate mortality tables to price their products and determine whether to offer coverage to an applicant.
+Insurance companies use data from ultimate mortality tables to price their products and determine whether to [[Offer|offer]] coverage to an applicant.

 Life insurance guarantees a lump sum payment to named [[beneficiaries]](https://www.investopedia.com/terms/b/beneficiary.asp) when the policyholder dies, so studying the probability that an applicant might pass away during the period he or she seeks coverage for is essential to ensure the [[profitability]](https://www.investopedia.com/terms/p/profit.asp) of an insurance company.